13 Things You NEED To Know About Maine Coons

 8. Grooming

-Like other cat breeds, Maine Coon cats shed dead hair while natural oils are released into the skin.
+Maine Coons have a thick dense undercoat and an outer guard coat.
+Like other cat breeds they shed dead hair while natural oils are released into the skin.

 Ultimately, the Maine Coon’s genetics determine the level of shedding.